Futuro (wrestler)

-Futuro is a Mexican luchador enmascarado, or masked professional wrestler currently working for the Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL), portraying a tecnico ("Good guy") wrestling character.
-His real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.
+Futuro (born 2002) is a Mexican professional wrestler currently working for the promotion Consejo Mundial de Lucha Libre (CMLL), where he is a member of the Los Viajeros del Espacio ("The Space Travelers") stable.
+He also makes appearances for partner promotion New Japan Pro-Wrestling (NJPW).
+He is a former Mexican National Lightweight Champion and Mexican National Trios Champion.
+His real name is not a matter of public record, as is often the case with masked wrestlers in Mexico, where their private lives are kept a secret from the wrestling fans.